linode/docs/docs/guides/tools-reference/tools/how-to-use-silver-searcher/index.md

 /home/example-user/express/History.md
 {{< /output >}}

 A useful variant of this kind of search uses the `--count` option.
-With it, The Silver Searcher lists each matching file along with its number of matching lines:
+With it, The Silver Searcher lists each matching file along with its number of matching lines.

     ag --count restful ~/express